xionghuichen/mopo/toy_experiment/readme.md

 s0->C->s0->C->s0->...C->s0->C
 ```

-From the behaviour of the agent in the env_id_3 environment, we can observe the differences between the agents.
+From the behaviour of the agent in the `env_id: 3` environment, we can observe the differences between the agents.
 The adaptable agent recognizes (probes) the environment after reaching state *B*, and goes to *D* subsequently.
 The agent without adaptable ability only keeps a single behaviour pattern at the three environments.

 We can obviously find a probing phase in the behaviour pattern of the adaptable policy:
-The policy we try to choose *True* to probe the environment.
+The policy will try to choose *True* to probe the environment.
 The environment can be determined after arriving at *A, B, C*.
 Finally, the adaptable policy queries the optimal policy according to the environment.
 ## Minors